gonza56d/swaglabs-selenium/README.md

 - Selenium actions wrapper methods with logs are fully encouraged.
 - [Python typing](https://docs.python.org/3/library/typing.html) in parameters and return types are nice whenever possible.
 - Documentation is always good way to be kind with your teammates and your future self (one-line comments and python docs).
+- One fuction/method should do one and only one thing.
+- Environment (Non-test) errors shouldn't pass silently.
+Imagine the worst and raise exceptions!
 - Running tests from the terminal instead of modifying code is always better.
 Try your own Python file that accepts arguments to run different tests/suites and configurations.

 ## Useful links: